Gheorghe Hagi

 At international level, Hagi played for the Romania national team in three FIFA World Cups, in 1990, 1994 (where he was named in the World Cup All-Star Team after helping his nation to the quarter-finals of the tournament) and 1998; as well as in three UEFA European Championships, in 1984, 1996 and 2000.
 He won a total of 124 caps for Romania between 1983 and 2000, making him the second-most capped Romanian player of all time, behind only Dorinel Munteanu; he is also the joint all-time leading goalscorer of the Romania national side (alongside Adrian Mutu) with 35 goals.

 Hagi is considered a hero both in his homeland and in Turkey.
 He was named Romanian Footballer of the Year a record seven times, and is regarded as one of the best football players of his generation.
 Hagi was nominated six times for the Ballon d'Or, his best performance being a 4th place in 1994.
 In November 2003, to celebrate UEFA's Jubilee, Hagi was selected as the Golden Player of Romania by the Romanian Football Federation as their most outstanding player of the past 50 years.
 In 2004, he was named by Pelé as one of the 125 Greatest Living Footballers at a FIFA Awards Ceremony.
 In 1999, he was ranked at number 25 in World Soccer Magazines list of the 100 greatest players of the 20th century.

 Following his retirement in 2001, Hagi pursued a managerial career, coaching the Romania national team, as well as clubs in both Romania and Turkey, namely Bursaspor, Galatasaray, Politehnica Timișoara, Steaua București, Viitorul Constanța and Farul Constanța.
 In 2009, he founded Romanian club Viitorul Constanța, which he has coached between 2014 and 2020.
 Hagi also established his namesake football academy, one of the largest in Southeastern Europe.

+He is currently minority shareholder of Liga I club Farul Constanța.